Arab–Khazar wars: Garrisoning of Derbent

-Maslama took command of a large army, and immediately took the offensive.
-He restored the provinces of Albania to Muslim allegiance (after punishing the inhabitants of Khaydhan who resisted him) and reached Derbent, where he found a Khazar garrison of 1,000 men and their families.
+Maslama took command of a large army and immediately took the offensive.
+He restored the provinces of Albania to Muslim allegiance (after punishing the inhabitants of Khaydhan who resisted him) and reached Derbent, where he found a Khazar garrison of 1,000 and their families.
 Leaving al-Harith ibn Amr al-Ta'i at Derbent, Maslama advanced north.
 Although details of this campaign may be conflated in the sources with the 728 campaign, he apparently took Khamzin, Balanjar, and Samandar before being forced to retreat after a confrontation with the main Khazar army under the khagan.
 Leaving their campfires burning, the Arabs withdrew in the middle of the night and quickly reached Derbent in a series of forced marches.
 The Khazars shadowed Maslama's march south and attacked him near Derbent, but the Arab army (augmented by local levies) resisted until a small, elite force attacked the khagan's tent and wounded him.
 The Muslims, encouraged, then defeated the Khazars.
 The Khazar commander Barjik may have been killed in this battle or campaign.

 Taking advantage of his victory, Maslama poisoned the water supply of Derbent to drive the Khazar garrison out.
-He re-established the city as an Arab military colony, restoring its fortifications (Note: Later Arabic accounts of Maslama's fortification activity have deliberate echoes of the similar endeavours under Khosrow I, as well as the legendary Wall of Alexander against the Gog and Magog.) and garrisoning it with 24,000 troops, mostly from Syria, divided into quarters by their district (jund) of origin.
-Leaving his relative Marwan ibn Muhammad (later the last Umayyad caliph, from 744 to 750) in command at Derbent, Maslama returned with the rest of his army (primarily the favoured Jaziran and Qinnasrini contingents) south of the Caucasus for the winter; the Khazars returned to their abandoned towns.
-Maslama's record (despite the capture of Derbent) was apparently unsatisfactory to Hisham, who replaced his brother in March 732 with Marwan ibn Muhammad.
+He re-established the city as an Arab military colony, restored its fortifications, (Note: Later Arabic accounts of Maslama's fortification activity have deliberate echoes of the similar endeavours under Khosrow I, as well as the legendary Wall of Alexander against the Gog and Magog.) and garrisoned it with 24,000 troops, mostly from Syria, divided into quarters by their district (jund) of origin.
+Leaving his relative Marwan ibn Muhammad (later the last Umayyad caliph from 744 to 750) in command at Derbent, Maslama returned with the rest of his army (primarily the favoured Jaziran and Qinnasrini contingents) south of the Caucasus for the winter; the Khazars returned to their abandoned towns.
+Maslama's record (despite the capture of Derbent) was apparently unsatisfactory for Hisham, who replaced his brother in March 732 with Marwan ibn Muhammad.

-That summer, Marwan led 40,000 men north into Khazar lands.
+That summer, Marwan led 40,000 soldiers north into Khazar lands.
 Accounts of this campaign are confused.
-Ibn A'tham records that he reached Balanjar and returned to Derbent with much captured livestock, but the campaign also experienced heavy rain and mud.
+Ibn A'tham records he reached Balanjar and returned to Derbent with much captured livestock, but the campaign also experienced heavy rain and mud.
 Highly reminiscent of descriptions of Maslama's 728 and 731 expeditions, the veracity of Ibn A'tham's account is doubtful.
-Ibn Khayyat reports that Marwan led a far more limited campaign on the region just north of Derbent, retiring there for the winter.
+Ibn Khayyat reports Marwan led a far more limited campaign on the region just north of Derbent, retiring there for the winter.
 Marwan was more active in the south, appointing Ashot III Bagratuni as the presiding prince of Armenia; this effectively gave the country broad autonomy in exchange for the service of its soldiers in the Caliphate's armies.
 According to Blankinship, this unique concession indicates the Caliphate's worsening manpower crisis.
 Around this time, the Khazars and Byzantines strengthened their ties and formalized their alliance against the Arabs with the marriage of Constantine V to the Khazar princess Tzitzak.